 The most recent version of this file can always be found at wyrddreams.com/cv.html.

-Wyrd Dreams is a freelance consultancy providing a variety of services, including web development, custom application development, systems and network administration, and hardware and software support among others and specialising in open source and open standards.
+Wyrd Dreams is a freelance IT service provider offering web development, custom application development, systems and network administration, and hardware and software support among other services and specialising in open source and open standards.
 Predominantly this has been piecemeal part-time work alongside a full-time role, with only a couple of longer-term engagements.

 Key technologies: Django, Open edX, Git, Docker, Vagrant, Ansible.

 I was responsible for devising and implementing the company DevOps strategy, allowing us to meet our 99.9% uptime requirement, providing early warning of non-critical service alerts, and enabling zero-downtime deployments.
 This multi-faceted role encompassed consolidating, standardising and documenting our various platforms, scripting deployments, implementing Jenkins pipelines and generally making the day-to-day operations less burdensome.
 I liaised with our developers to learn about the tools of their trade and how best to deploy and manage them in a traditional VM environment, and learned to use Docker and Kubernetes to make our platforms more scalable and reproducible.
 I introduced system metrics via collectd and application metrics via statsd to aid with monitoring and capacity planning, and logging was centralised using fluentd and used for debugging and service metrics, all feeding into Google Stackdriver.
 I was responsible for advising on service architecture and performance improvements, mentoring developers and more recently a junior DevOps engineer.

 Key technologies: PHP, MySQL, Git, Docker, Kubernetes, Google Cloud Platform, Jenkins.